Missing large

 But you probably don’t have the capacity to comprehend the previous sentence, which is the real tragedy.

-9. about 1 year ago on Mike Lester
+9. over 1 year ago on Mike Lester

 It’s hard to believe there are apologists like Lester for an armed insurrection that tried to overthrow our government.
 Those who broke into the Capitol, and those who support them are seditious traitors.